Ask Slashdot: Should You Use Password Managers?

 The OSX keychain is the weakest link unfortunately, although it pretty much requires local access to defeat.
 I used a Yubikey for a while, but it was just too much of a pain for day-to-day use.

 Ultimately, the weak link is my wife... who does not know how to secure all her passwords properly.
-When two different people need access to the same info
+When two different people need access to the same information security becomes an order of magnitude more difficult to achieve.
+I wish bank and brokerage accounts allowed one user "read only" access and the other the right to modify stuff.

 Re: (Score:2)